abid-sayyad/MPU6050-ESP8266-Integration/README.md

 Upload the code to the NodeMCU board
 Open the Serial Monitor to monitor the collected data View the collected data on the MQTT Broker or on the dashboard provided by the Broker.

+## Setup
+1. Arduino IDE Setup
+   - Install the Arduino IDE from the official website.
+   - Add the ESP8266 Board to the Arduino IDE by following these instructions.
+2. Libraries
+   - The following libraries are required for this project:
+     - Wire
+     - ESP8266WiFi
+     - ArduinoJson
+     - PubSubClient
+     - WiFiClientSecure
+   These libraries can be installed from the Library Manager in the Arduino IDE.

 ## Code Details
 The code begins by including the required libraries, "Wire.h", "WiFi.h", "ArduinoJson.h", and "PubSubClient.h".
 The secrets.h file is included, which contains the WiFi login, MQTT Connection, and CA Cert credentials.